Dansez pentru tine

 Dansez pentru tine (English: Dancing for you) was a show produced and broadcast on television station Pro TV, presented and moderated by Ștefan Bănică, Jr. and Iulia Vântur, now broadcast on Antena 1.
 It was the most watched entertainment show in Romania in recent years as audiences (17 shows aired in 2008 recorded an average audience of 7.7%).
-It was the Romanian version of the BBC's popular Dancing with the Stars, franchise which has been sold to more than 35 countries worldwide.
+It was the Romanian version of the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.